ENCCS/performance-programming/content/setup.rst

     - ``gcc --version``
     - ``which gfortran``

+.. tip:: clang and gcc

+  There are a few things you need to consider when using MacOS:

+  - When checking the version of gcc through the command above, in many cases you might see that it is Apple's version of clang (another compiler) being used instead.
+If that happens, check  the``/usr/local/bin`` directory and look for the direct command to start gcc, usually in the syntax of ``gcc-<version>``, such as ``gcc-14``.
+  - We often use ``time -p`` to measure performance of certain codes; however, it might be the case that your terminal returns the -p flag as command not found.
+If that happens, you should run ``command time -p <executable>``.

 For Windows users
 ^^^^^^^^^^^^^^^^^

-There are three options to install GCC compilers in your windows computer.
+There are three options to install GCC compilers in your Windows computer.

+- 1. The most recommended option is to install and use the Windows Subsystem for Linux, preferably with Debian or Ubuntu distributions.
+  The detailed guidelines are `HERE <https://learn.microsoft.com/en-us/windows/wsl/install>`_.

-- 1. You can install the **MinGW Utility** in your computer.
+- 2. You can install the **MinGW Utility** in your computer.
-  The detailed guidelines at `HERE <https://linuxhint.com/install-gcc-windows/>`_.
+  The detailed guidelines are `HERE <https://linuxhint.com/install-gcc-windows/>`_.

-- 2. You can install **Cygwin**, which gives us a Unix-like environment running on Windows.
+- 3. You can install **Cygwin**, which gives us a Unix-like environment running on Windows.
   Then follow steps at `HERE <https://preshing.com/20141108/how-to-install-the-latest-gcc-on-windows/>`_ to install GCC compilers.

-- 3. You can install **MobaXterm**, which provides a good Linux shell for the Windows operating system.
-  After the installation, follow steps at `HERE <https://mobaxterm.mobatek.net/plugins.html>`_ to download plugins and put them in the same directory that MobaXterm executable.